Southern New Hampshire University Announces Strategic Merger with LRNG

 October 25, 2018

 Over the past decade, Southern New Hampshire University (SNHU) has emerged as leader in the eLearning market.
-Now SNHU has announced a merger with LRNG, an organization that helps young people explore their passions and connect those passions to careers.
-With the merger, the New Hampshire-based university will now not only be able to reach a growing number of learners online but also have a physical foothold in cities where LRNG is already active.
+Now SNHU has announced a merger with LRNG, an organization that helps young people explore their personal interests and explore potential careers.
+With the merger, the New Hampshire-based university will now not only be able to reach a growing number of learners but also gain access to some of the cities where LRNG is already operating.
 The merger will also enable SNHU to expand its reach into new educational markets, since LRNG works not only with young adults but also students at the secondary level.

 SNHU’s Innovative Approach to Online Learning

-When SNHU realized that New Hampshire’s population was declining not growing and their enrollments were bound to suffer as a result, rather than site back and accept the decline, they restructured to become a leader in online learning.
-Since then, SNHU’s enrollments have surged and the institution is consistently lauded as one of the most innovative institutions in the country.
-In fact, in 2012, Fast Company listed SNHU among the world’s top 50 most innovative companies.
-At number 12, the company even edged out the groundbreaking car manufacturer, Tesla.
+When SNHU realized that New Hampshire’s population was rapidly declining and their enrollments seemed bound to lag, rather than step back and accept the decline, they restructured to become an online learning leader.
+Since the late 1990s, SNHU’s enrollments have surged.
+At the same time, the institution is consistently lauded as one of the most innovative schools in the nation.
+Fast Company once even listed SNHU among the world’s top 50 most innovative organizations, and at 12, the school even was ranked higher than Tesla.

-LRNG launched in 2015 thanks to a $25 million investment from the John D. and Catherine T. MacArthur Foundation.
-The primary mandate of LRNG is to work with cities and organizations to connect learning experiences to career opportunities.
-A key focus of LRNG is to ensure that young people, especially those from underserved communities, have both the support and guidance needed to prepare for life and work in today’s rapidly shifting economy.
-To begin, the LRNG platform helps young people access both local and national opportunities from their computer, smartphone, or tablet.
-LRNG also uses gamification, badges and other motivating techniques to help young people explore and pursue their passions.
+LRNG launched in 2015 with a generous $25 million investment from the MacArthur Foundation.
+The primary mandate of LRNG is to work with cities and organizations to link learning experiences and career opportunities.
+A key focus of LRNG is to ensure that young people, especially those from at-risk communities, have both the support and information needed to make smart career decisions in a rapidly shifting economy.
+To begin, the LRNG platform helps young people explore local and national opportunities online.
+Gamification and badges are also used in the process.

 The SNHU-LRNG Merger